Large Deviation Principle for McKean-Vlasov Quasilinear Stochastic Evolution Equations: Application to examples

 \begin{Rem} The Freidlin-Wentzell type LDP for stochastic $p$-Laplace equation has been established in the works \cite{L1,RZ2}.
-In this work, we are able to extend the corresponding LDP result to the distribution dependent case and also impose weaker assumptions. \end{Rem}
+In this work, we are able to extend the corresponding LDP result to the distribution dependent case and also impose weaker assumptions.
+In particular, if we take $p=2$, $\bar{A}$ reduces to the classical Laplace operator.
+Therefore, our result above also covers a class of distribution dependent semilinear SPDEs. \end{Rem}

-\subsection{Mckean-Vlasov stochastic differential equations}
+\subsection{McKean-Vlasov stochastic differential equations}